jeertmans/manim-slides/docs/source/gallery.md

 Below are people that used Manim Slides for school presentations.

 ### Casper Algera

-Casper is a Mathematics student from the Netherlands who has used Manim slides for his final presentation of his bachelor thesis.
+Casper, a Mathematics student from the Netherlands, used Manim Slides to present his bachelor's thesis.
-In this presentation they visualised a probabilitic coupling argument pertaining to the Contact process.
+In his final presentation, he visualised a probabilistic coupling argument related to the Contact Process.
-Below one can find the presentation, which can also be watched on [YouTube](https://www.youtube.com/watch?v=ZJhvfCL5MWE).
+The slides are available below, and the full presentation can be viewed on [YouTube](https://www.youtube.com/watch?v=ZJhvfCL5MWE).

 <div style="position:relative;padding-bottom:56.25%;">
     <iframe